-Other Appointments: Film Studies, Women's Studies, European Studies
+Other Appointments: Film Studies, European Studies, Gender, Sexuality, and Women's Studies

 Pittsburgh, PA 15260